oderahub/Add-to-Cart-mobil-App/README.md

 $ npm start
 ```

-This App Adds item to cart.
+This App Adds items to the cart.

-used Html, css, javascript and firebase
+Tools used  include HTML, CSS, javascript and Firebase.

-Happy Coding!